Asia shares pare gains as focus turns to crucial Sino-U.S. trade talks

 Brent crude futures were last down 63 cents, or 1 percent, at $61.01 a barrel.

-Oil prices rose toward the end of last week as political turmoil in Venezuela threatened to tighten crude supply, with the United States signaling it may impose sanctions on exports from the South American nation.
+Oil prices rose towards the end of last week as political turmoil in Venezuela threatened to tighten crude supply, with the United States signalling it may impose sanctions on exports from the South American nation.

 Gold was slightly higher.
 Spot gold was traded at $1,302.20 per ounce, hovering just below a more than 7-month high of $1,304.40 reached earlier in the session.